skibish/webconf15-docker-in-da-house/README.md

 `$ docker exec php-fpm php aritsan migrate`

 We migrated a databse!
 Cool!
 Let see if it works.

+Yes, it works!

+###

+To show you, that you can edit files like normal developer in ide or editor, let's go to the directory with todo title and change it.

+### Dockerfile

+I have mentioned dockerfiles.
+What is it?
+Basically it is a set of instructions that must be run by Docker engine to build your image.

+Let's look at our php dockerfile from which image was build.

+Most dockerfiles will look he same.

+First command FROM is mandatory.
+It tells Docker what is the base image for your container.

+We already have seen this command in docker-compose config file.

+Second command is here RUN.
+Looks like bash command here with apt-get to install all needed stuff.

+But really what it does is - it will execute this command that we have written in a new layer on top of the current image and will commit the results.
+The resulting committed image will be used for next step in the docker file.

+Your image is like a cake.
+Remember it like this one.
+This means, that when you will add something to your image and write additional RUN command - image will not be build all over again.
+It will understand what was changed and will build from this point.

+EXPOSE command tells docker what default port will be shown to the outer world.

+CMD (command) is telling - when container will start - what command to execute.
+In this case we are executing php-fpm.
+It has two ways of writing - like string or array, if like array it will executed as regular command in shell.
+If as string, it will be executed like sh -c.

+So, remember about cakes.

 ............ (about docker images etc.)